yourwelcomematt/final-project-web-app/README.md

-Team name: async function (af)
+Team Name: async function (af)

-Set up instruction:
+Set up instructions:
-1. Run npm install in terminal;
+1. Run npm install in the terminal;
-2. Create a database by using the code in project-database-init-script.sql;
+2. Create the database using the code in project-database-init-script.sql;
-3. Run node app in terminal;
+3. Run [node app.js] in the terminal;
 4. Done!

 Existing users: